sarafinmahtab/MakeChat-App/README.md

 * Now, run `Main.java` class from MakeChatClient project.
 Now give an username, give the server ip address and the port number you've given.
 Press `Connect` Button.

 You're on now. run `Main.java` class from MakeChatClient project multiple times or from different pc to create multiple clients.

-Or
-for easy experience, just run the .jar files.

 ### Obstacles